 If approached systematically, a CER can take less time to generate and can form a strong basis of device’s safety and efficeny.

-The CER should discuss all the risks associated with the device and analyse the data to determine the safety and performance of the device.
-The CER should outline the benefits and the risks associated with the device’s usage.
+The report should discuss all the risks associated with the device and analyse the data to determine the safety and performance of the device.
+The clinical evaluation report should outline the benefits and the risks associated with the device’s usage.
 This aids in understanding plausible risk associated with the device usage.

 The clinical evaluation should be evaluated by a qualified individual who has an expertise at the device technology and its application and possesses a higher education degree coupled with minimum 5-10 years of documented professional experience.
 Any deviation from this must be duly justified and documented in the Clinical Evaluation Report.